VidhyaChidambaram/practice-aws-saa-c02/aws_essentials/AwsServicesOverview.md

     * For each GB of data transferred through the load balancer
 - Types : Classic ELB, Application Load balancer
 - ELB Security : AWS Security Groups

+# Auto Scaling
+- Add or remove servers based on demand
+- This is a service provided by AWS, not a part of physical infrastructure, so it can span multiple AZ and availability zone within VPC.
+- Autoscaling configuration:

+    * Launch configuration - the template used when autoscaling needs to add a server to your autoscaling group.

+    * Auto Scaling Group - the settings and rules that define when a EC2 server is being automatically added or removed.
+(Eg: Cpu Utilization > 70)

+- No cost to set up autoscaling, but charged for resources provisioned by autoscaling (additional servers provisioned in free tier)